Tennis Girl

 The Tennis Girl is a British poster of a female tennis player without underwear that has become a British pop icon.

 Creation

 The photograph was taken by then-30-year-old Martin Elliott in September 1976 and features 18-year-old Fiona Butler (now Walker), his girlfriend at the time.
-The photo was taken at the University of Birmingham's tennis courts (formerly Edgbaston Lawn Tennis Club) in Edgbaston Park Road, Birmingham, England.
+The photo was taken at the University of Birmingham's tennis courts (formerly Edgbaston Lawn Tennis Club) on Edgbaston Park Road, Birmingham, England.
 The site is occupied now by the university's Tennis Court halls of residence.
 The dress was hand-made by Butler's friend Carol Knotts, from a Simplicity Pattern with added lace trim.
 Knotts also supplied the tennis racquet, with all of the borrowed items later returned by Butler to Knotts after the shoot with a box of chocolates.
 Butler borrowed the plimsoll shoes from her father, whilst the tennis balls were those used as playthings by her family's pet dog.